-BirdLife International uses the taxonomy published in the two volumes of the HBW and BirdLife International Illustrated Checklist of the Birds of the World and subsequent updates.
+BirdLife International uses the taxonomy published in the two volumes (2014 and 2016) of the HBW and BirdLife International Illustrated Checklist of the Birds of the World and subsequent annual updates.

-BirdLife uses this list as the basis for much of its global, regional and national priority-setting work, including, for example, the assessment of all birds for the IUCN Red List, and the identification of Important Bird and Biodiversity Areas (IBAs).
-However, some national BirdLife Partners may use other checklists and taxonomic sources that are particularly relevant in their context.
+BirdLife uses this list as the basis for much of its global, regional and national priority-setting work, including, for example, the assessment of all birds for the IUCN Red List, and the identification of Important Bird and Biodiversity Areas (IBAs) and Key Biodiversity Areas (KBAs).
+However, some national BirdLife Partners may use other checklists and taxonomic sources.

 Download an Excel version of the current list here.